onchipuis/A-Connect/README.md

 ```
 Or you cant copy and paste the folder aconnect to your project folder.
 ## Content description
 In [AConnect](./AConnect) you can find the library and a fully description of project.
-Finally, in [Examples](./Examples) you will find some examples of how to use the library.
+[Examples](./Examples) there are some examples of how to use the library with two simple neural networks.
+One fully connected network and one convolutional network.

+## Citing A-Connect
+A-Connect is a project developed by Luis Rueda, Ricardo Vergel and Edward Silva.
+If A-Connect contributes to a  your project, please acknowledge this work by citing the original paper and citing this library.